agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

  Residual             1.2614
 ```

 Unfortunately, `mixed_models` is rather slow when applied to such a large data set (`blog_data` is a data frame of size 22435 x 8), especially when compared to `lme4` which uses many sparse matrix tricks and is mostly written in `C++` (integrated in `R` via `Rcpp`) to speed up computation.
-The difference in performance between `mixed_models` and `lme4` is of the order of hours for large data, and Julia's `MixedModels.jl` promises to be even faster than `lme4`.
+The difference in performance between `mixed_models` and `lme4` is on the order of hours for large data, and Julia's `MixedModels.jl` promises to be even faster than `lme4`.
 However, there is no noticeable difference in performance speed for smaller data sets.

 The full data analysis of the blog post data can be found [here](http://nbviewer.ipython.org/github/agisga/mixed_models/blob/master/notebooks/blog_data.ipynb).